Mahindra Thar 5-door Interior Spied Again, Could Come With ADAS | CarDekho.com

 -

 By now, we are sure you have seen multiple test mules and spy shots of the upcoming Mahindra Thar 5-door.
 We have, yet again, spotted one in the wild ahead of its debut on August 15 this year.
-The new spy shots show us the camouflaged exterior and interior of the SUV while revealing a few interesting details.
+The new spy shots show us the camouflaged exterior and interior of the SUV and reveal some interesting details.

 ADAS On Board?